Training focuses on reality-based self-protection. No sport, just effective strategies for safety in modern society.

 Offence

-Disrupt vulnerable body anatomy with various strikes & kicks.
+Disrupt vulnerable body anatomy with various strikes and kicks.

 Weapon Attacks

-Safety from edged, impact, electric, chemical & ballistic items.
+Safety from knives, clubs, electric, chemical and ballistic items.

 Stance

-Postural stability & functionality for a range of applications.
+Postural stability and functionality for a range of applications.

 Control